Courtship: Courtship in social theory

 Courtship is used by a number of theorists to explain gendering processes and sexual identity.
 Scientific research into courtship began in the 1980s, after which time academic researchers started to generate theories about modern courtship practices and norms.
 Researchers have found that, contrary to popular beliefs, courtship is normally triggered and controlled by women, driven mainly by non-verbal behaviours, to which men respond.
 One of the functions of romantic love is courtship.

 This is generally supported by other theorists who specialise in the study of body language.
 There are some feminist scholars, however, who regard courtship as a socially constructed (and male-led) process organised to subjugate women.
 Farrell reports, for example, that magazines about marriage and romantic fiction continue to attract a 98% female readership.
-Systematic research into courtship processes inside the workplace as well two ten-year studies examining norms in different international settings continue to support a view that courtship is a social process that socialises both sexes into accepting forms of relationship that maximise the chances of successfully raising children.
+Systematic research into courtship processes inside the workplace as well as two ten-year studies examining norms in different international settings continue to support a view that courtship is a social process that socialises both sexes into accepting forms of relationship that maximise the chances of successfully raising children.

 Commercial courtship services

-As technology progressed courtshipprogressed as well.
+As technology has progressed, so too have the methods of courtship.
 In online courtship, individuals create profiles where they disclose personal information, photographs, hobbies, interests, religion and expectations.
 Then the user can search through hundreds of thousands of accounts and connect with multiple people at once which in return, gives the user more options and more opportunity to find what meets their standards.
 Online courtship has influenced the idea of choice.
 In Modern Romance: An Investigation, Aziz Ansari states that one third of marriages in the United States between 2005 and 2012 met through online courtship services.

 Today there are hundreds of sites to choose from and websites designed to fit specific needs such as Match, eHarmony, OkCupid, Zoosk, and ChristianMingle.
 Mobile apps, such as Grindr and Tinder allow users to upload profiles that are then judged by others on the service; one can either swipe right on a profile (indicating interest) or swipe left (which presents another possible mate).